 Things to think about:

-• If you are having any remodelling work done in your premises you will need to check whether moving doors or walls will affect your emergency lighting.
+If you are having any remodelling work done in your premises you will need to check whether moving doors or walls will affect the suitability and performance of your emergency lighting.

-If you would like your emergency lighting tested or reviewed, please get in touch.
+Speak to the team at MSE if you would like your emergency lighting tested or reviewed.

 Share this post: